Find Affordable College Courses

 San Francisco, CA

-Out of the 10 schools in California that were part of this year’s ranking, Academy of Art University landed the # 5 spot on the list.
-Located in the large city of San Francisco, Academy of Art University is a private for-profit school with a medium-sized student population.
+You’ll be in good company if you decide to attend Academy of Art University.
+It ranked #5 on our 2023 Best Communications Technology/Support Schools in California list.
+Located in the city of San Francisco, Academy of Art University is a private for-profit college with a moderately-sized student population.

 While working on their degree, communications technologies and support majors at Academy of Art University accumulate an average of around $31,250 in student debt.
 The average monthly payment of a loan this size is about $1,111, assuming that the borrower is on a 10-year repayment plan.

-Read full report on Communications Technologies & Support at Academy of Art University
+Full Communications Technologies & Support at Academy of Art University Report

 #6